ericmaat/APD-Minor-Portfolio---Eric-Maat/README.md

 # Data Preprocessing
 ## FoodBoost

 For the FoodBoost case we received four datasets.
+These were from Allerhande and contained data on nearly 10.000 recipes.
 For the final classifiers models I used the `recipes.csv` as a base DataFrame and to have the calorie amounts of each recipe (The nutrients dataset has the calories too, but having the unit 'kcal' at the end makes it a column of strings instead of integers).
 I used the `ingredients.csv` to display the ingredients each recipe has and make these the features of the predictive model.
 These were also useful to determine wether a recipe is nut-free or not.
 I also used the `tags.csv` to determine if a recipe is lunch, diner or something else.

 ### Calorie Data Research